Midelho History, Family Crest & Coats of Arms

 Early Origins of the Midelho family

-Another 175 words (12 lines of text) covering the years 1270 and 1327 are included under the topic Early Midelho History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Midelho research.
+Another 88 words (6 lines of text) covering the years 1270 and 1327 are included under the topic Early Midelho History in all our PDF Extended History products and printed products wherever possible.

 Midelho Spelling Variations